1958 Notting Hill race riots: Aftermath

 The sentencing of the nine white youths by Mr Justice Salmon has been passed into judicial lore as an example of "exemplary sentencing" - a harsh punishment intended to act as a deterrent to others.
 Each of the youths were sentenced to five years in prison and was ordered to pay £500.

 A "Caribbean Carnival", precursor of the Notting Hill Carnival, was held on 30 January 1959 in St Pancras Town Hall.
 Activist Claudia Jones organised this carnival in response to the riots and to the state of race relations in Britain at the time.

-The riots caused tension between the Metropolitan Police and the British African-Caribbean community which claimed that the police had not taken seriously the community's reports of racial attacks.
+The riots caused tension between the Metropolitan Police and the British African-Caribbean community, which claimed that the police had not taken seriously the community's reports of racial attacks.
 In 2002, files that revealed that senior police officers at the time had assured the Home Secretary, Rab Butler, that there was little or no racial motivation behind the disturbance, despite testimony from individual police officers to the contrary, were released.

 Cultural depictions

 Majbritt Morrison wrote about the riots in her autobiography, Jungle West 11 (1964).

 The Notting Hill race riots feature prominently in the Colin MacInnes novel Absolute Beginners (1959) and the 1986 film of the same name.

-On 29 September 1958, Hot Summer Night premiered in the UK centring on a white family struggling to accept their daughter's love for a black Jamaican man.
+On 29 September 1958, Hot Summer Night premiered in the UK centering on a white family struggling to accept their daughter's love for a black Jamaican man.
 When the play was later turned into the 1961 film Flame in the Streets, with Earl Cameron and Johnny Sekka, the climax revolves around a new riot sequence undoubtedly inspired by events in Notting Hill.

 The Notting Hill race riots are described in the Eastenders episode of 24 February 2009; the episode focuses on fictional character Patrick Trueman's experiences during the riots.

 Television playwright Nigel Kneale was partly inspired by the riots to include a similar event in the climax of his serial Quatermass and The Pit.